 eSmart is a guiding framework for schools to implement a whole-school culture and behaviour change relevant to the smart, safe and responsible use of digital technologies. eSmart helps teachers, students and the whole school community embrace the benefits of technology and reduce exposure to cyberspace risks such as cyber bullying, identity theft, online predators and inappropriate images and content.

-St George Preca is in the process of gaining eSmart accreditation and we encourage everyone in the school community to continue to uphold and promote eSmart behaviours, at school and at home.
-If you are aware of any incidents of bullying, cyberbullying or risky online behaviour, please contact the Principal or our eLearning Teacher.
+St George Preca is an eSmart accredited Primary School and we encourage everyone in the school community to continue to uphold and promote eSmart behaviours, at school and at home.
+If you are aware of any incidents of bullying, cyberbullying or risky online behaviour, please contact the Principal or our Student Wellbeing Leader.

 Learners at St George Preca Primary School have the opportunity to participate in a wide range of experiences related to The Humanities.
 This Learning Area focuses specifically on History, Geography, Economics and Civics & Citizenship.